 But if for whatever reason this isn’t an option, MAKE SURE TO SUPPLEMENT YOUR EDUCATION!

 As an employer, it is a frustrating experience to have to spend countless hours retraining therapists who went to subpar massage schools.
-They exit their school and are not prepared for the reality of massage in the real world.
+They exit their school and are not prepared for massage in the real world.
 When I graduated from school, I was ready to tackle so many of the challenges that presented themselves because my school set me up for success!

 14 Factors to Consider When Choosing A Massage School